Monica Mitzel, Traditional Naturopath & Herbalist

 The last few years I have dived even deeper into the study of nutrition, brain health, mind/body connection, and the role of the gut in overall health.
 It is a passion of mine to learn as much as I can in order to help others take control of their own health, happiness, and future.

-A traditional, classical naturopath specializes in wellness.
+A Holistic Health Practitioner specializes in wellness.
 That is to say, teaching clients how applying natural lifestyle approaches can act to facilitate the body’s own natural healing and health building potential.

-The traditional naturopath does not “diagnose” or “treat diseases,” but rather recognizes that the majority of sub-health conditions are cumulative lifestyle effects, and that the underlying cause of what we call “disease” (or, “dis-ease”) is improper diet, unhealthy habits, and environmental factors, which cause biological imbalances leading to a weakening of the natural defenses and subsequent breakdown in health.
+The holistic health practitioner does not “diagnose” or “treat diseases,” but rather recognizes that the majority of sub-health conditions are cumulative lifestyle effects, and that the underlying cause of what we call “disease” (or, “dis-ease”) is improper diet, unhealthy habits, and environmental factors, which cause biological imbalances leading to a weakening of the natural defenses and subsequent breakdown in health.

 I’ve played piano since I was 6 and have taught students off and on since I was 16, I truly believe music is healing and an amazing outlet for emotions.
 In early the early 2000s I began studying music at my local college, both voice and piano.
 It let me to begin teaching voice and eventually leading church choirs.

 Now I homestead with my hubby, daughter, and son on a 40 acre property in North Idaho.
 We grow a large percentage of our own food using permaculture, natural fertilizers, and love.
 I enjoy cooking from scratch and teaching others to do the same.
 I am an avid reader and I’m addicted to studying.
 In the summer you will likely find me in my herb garden or wandering through our forest.
 I also love good wine, good friends, and laughing. 🙂